-Upon the closing of this offering, our compensation committee will consist of Messrs. , , and , with Mr. serving as chair.
-Our board of directors has affirmatively determined that Messrs. and currently meet the definition of "independent director" for purposes of serving on a compensation committee under the rules.
+Upon the closing of this offering, our compensation committee will consist of Messrs.
+Twomey, Campion, and Deignan, with Mr. Twomey serving as chair.
+Our board of directors has affirmatively determined that Messrs.
+Twomey and Campion currently meet the definition of "independent director" for purposes of serving on a compensation committee under NASDAQ rules.
 Our board of directors will adopt a new written charter for the compensation committee, which will be available on our principal corporate website at www.mastercraft.com substantially concurrently with the closing of this offering.